T-Pain puts his own effect into new "T-Pain Mic"

 The rapper is by no means the only artist to use Auto-Tune.
 Back in 1998, singer Cher used it on her hit song "Believe" and over the years, many others artists have adopted it, although most refuse to admit it.
 In fact, with pop acts doing more singing and dancing on stage, Auto-Tune has become almost a music industry standard.

-Though many artists often criticise Auto-Tune because it masks reality, T-Pain defends it saying the biggest misconception is that performers don't really have to be able to sing when they employ it.
+Though many artists often criticize Auto-Tune because it masks reality, T-Pain defends it saying the biggest misconception is that performers don't really have to be able to sing when they employ it.

 "That's the furthest from the truth," he said.
 "Your voice may sound better, but you still have to know music.
 You still have to know how to write a song.
 You can't just use Auto-Tune and have a hit song.
 It only corrects the pitch but it doesn't give you a singing career."